|

 Union Oyster House

-The Union Oyster House is not really part of the Freedom Trail but probably should be.
 The Union Oyster House is one of the oldest restaurants in the United States and the oldest in continuous operation since it opened.
-Have a lunch or dinner at the Union Oyster House, it’s a great place to eat while you’re in Boston.
+Have lunch or dinner at the Union Oyster House, it’s a great place to eat in Boston.

 The Union Oyster House